pnnl/ExaGO/docs/web/sopflow.md

 \end{aligned}
  ```

 where $N_s$ is the number of scenarios and $p_i$ is the probability of the scenario.
 Each scenario can either be an optimal power flow (see [OPFLOW](opflow.md)) or security-constrained optimal power flow (see [SCOPFLOW](scopflow.md).
+Each security-constrained optimal power flow case can be single or multi-period.
 The last equation is the coupling between the 2nd stage forecast deviations and the base case.
 Depending on the `mode`, SOPFLOW can either be `preventive` (mode = 0) or `corrective` (mode = 1).
 In the preventive mode, generator real power output is fixed to the base-case values except for any renewable generation (wind, solar), and generators at reference bus(es).The corrective mode allows deviation of the PV and PQ generator real power from the base-case dispatch constrained by its 30-min. ramp rate capability.

+Depending on the options chosen, SOPFLOW can be run in three modes:
+1. Single-period no-contingency stochastic optimal power flow
+1. Single-period multi-contingency stochastic optimal power flow
+1. Multi-period multi-contingency stochastic optimal power flow

 ### Usage
 The SOPFLOW code is executed via